adamcik/sbctl-debian/README.md

   sbctl [command]

 Available Commands:
-  bundle           Bundle the needed files for an EFI stub image create-keys      Create a set of secure boot signing keys enroll-keys      Enroll the current keys to EFI generate-bundles Generate all EFI stub bundles help             Help about any command list-bundles     List stored bundles list-files       List enrolled files remove-bundle    Remove bundle from database remove-file      Remove file from database sign             Sign a file with secure boot keys sign-all         Sign all enrolled files with secure boot keys status           Show current boot status verify           Find and check if files in the ESP are signed or not
+  bundle               Bundle the needed files for an EFI stub image create-keys          Create a set of secure boot signing keys enroll-keys          Enroll the current keys to EFI export-enrolled-keys Export already enrolled keys from the system generate-bundles     Generate all EFI stub bundles help                 Help about any command import-keys          Import keys into sbctl list-bundles         List stored bundles list-enrolled-keys   List enrolled keys on the system list-files           List enrolled files remove-bundle        Remove bundle from database remove-file          Remove file from database reset                Reset Secure Boot Keys rotate-keys          Rotate secure boot keys with new keys. setup                Setup sbctl sign                 Sign a file with secure boot keys sign-all             Sign all enrolled files with secure boot keys status               Show current boot status verify               Find and check if files in the ESP are signed or not

 Flags:
+      --config string      Path to configuration file
+      --debug              debug logging
+      --disable-landlock   disable landlock
   -h, --help               help for sbctl
       --json               Output as json
+      --quiet              Mute info from logging

 Use "sbctl [command] --help" for more information about a command.
 ```